nubbsterr/ELK-SIEM-Setup/README.md

 3. `-text`  ouputs everything as human-readable.
 4. `-noout` suppresses the output of the encoded version of the certificate; only shows the human-readbale output above.
 ![Success.](https://github.com/nubbsterr/ELK-SIEM-Setup/blob/main/screenshots/elastic-chown-success.png)

-Then we rerun the above command to check our certificate status: `sudo openssl x509 -in /etc/kibana/certs/kibana.crt -text -noout`.
-And with that, we have both of our services with, effectively, least privilege.

 # Configuring The Services To Run HTTTPS w/ SSL Certificates
 Now we are effectively ready to put everything together, and enable SSL on all of our services, thereby enabling HTTPS.